owangyi/front-line-php-in-english-with-chinese/README.md

-# FRONT LINE PHP Building modern applications with PHP 8
+# Building Modern Applications with PHP 8
 ---

-**Author:** Brent Roose
-**Published:** 2020 by Spatie
-**Version:** 5bc80b1-4

-**Reviewers:** Freek Van der Herten, Matthias Noback, Stephen Moon, Wouter Brouwers
-**Design & Composition:** Sebastian De Deyne, Willem Van Bockstal This book is a distillation of the lessons learned by the Spatie team the past three years: Adriaan, Alex, Brent, Jef, Freek, Niels, Rias, Ruben, Sebastian, Willem, and Wouter.
+Classic PHP book 《Front Line PHP》translated with Chinese.

-To report errors, please send a note to info@spatie.be.
+To report errors, please make an issue, thanks.

 ---
+# 中英对照版

 ## Table of Contents